 Click here to email Kate if you want more information, or you’re a parent with a young teen who is interested in being part of the study.

-MARS@AUT is a student initiative with a focus on MARKETING, ADVERTISING, RETAILING AND SALES.
-It aims to connect students, academics and enterprise by providing networking opportunities in a collaborative business environment.
+MARS@AUT is a student initiative with a focus on marketing, advertising, retailing and sales.
+It connect students, academics and enterprise by providing networking opportunities in a collaborative business environment.

-The collaborative business environment will be both on-campus and off-campus, to allow for industry to experience the university environment and for students and academics to experience the industry environment.
-A series of evening events will be held over the course of the year where guest speakers, panel discussions, workshops, entertainment and light refreshments will be offered.
+This collaborative business environment is both on- and off-campus, to allow for industry to experience the university environment and for students and academics to experience the industry environment.
+A series of evening events is held over the course of the year where guest speakers, panel discussions, workshops, entertainment and light refreshments will be offered.
 Through the hard work and dedication of MARS@AUT members these events will be brought to life, in effect, helping to develop an elite alliance of students for the next generation of innovative thinkers.

 The PhD programme is an important part of our drive toward research excellence.
-There are a limited number of Graduate scholarships available, for details of these contact the Business School’s Graduate Research Office, Ms Eathar Abdul-Ghani (firstname.lastname@example.org) or the current Director of the Marketing Graduate Programme, Dr Ken Hyde (email@example.com)
+There are a limited number of Graduate scholarships available, for details of these contact the Business School’s Graduate Research Office, Dr Eathar Abdul-Ghani (firstname.lastname@example.org) or the current Director of the Marketing Graduate Programme, Dr Ken Hyde (email@example.com).

 Our Executives-in Residence are experienced business people who bring to the Discipline Group a wealth of business and teaching experience and keep the Group in touch with current market players.

 The Marketing Group provides an exciting and rewarding place in which to work.
 The Discipline enjoys hosting international visitors, and co-operating on international research projects.
 In particular, we are keen to encourage PhD candidates to consider us as partners and hosts.
 If you are interested in joining us, please contact any of the Group’s faculty members (listed above).
-Alison Norman is the Discipline’s Administrator, and can be contacted at firstname.lastname@example.org.
+Siew-Yan Wung is the Department Coordinator, and can be contacted at firstname.lastname@example.org.